The Chihuahua is the smallest among the AKC registered breeds, weighing around two to six pounds.

-The Chihuahua is a long-lived breed, often achieving 16 or more years of age.
+The Chihuahua can live for a long time, often achieving 16 or more years of age.
 However, they are susceptible to several health problems that are common to small breed dogs.

 If you are thinking of getting a Chihuahua, you need to know about the common health problems that may affect this dog breed.

-Of course, not all Chihuahuas will be affected by the common health problems as described below, but keep in mind that they are more predisposed to these illnesses.
+Of course, not all Chihuahuas will be affected by the common health problems as described below, but just keep in mind that they are more prone to these illnesses.

 The Chihuahua is susceptible to several health problems that commonly affect small breed dogs, such as:

-Small breed dogs such as Chihuahuas tend to have tooth and gum diseases – as their mouths are so small, teeth are overcrowded, making it easy for dental problems to arise.
+Small breed dogs such as Chihuahuas tend to have tooth and gum diseases.
+Understandably so because their mouths are so small!
+Their teeth are overcrowded, making it easy for dental problems to arise.

 For example, food tends to be trapped between the teeth.
-This causes plaque and tartar buildup which, overtime if left untreated, can result in periodontal disease such as gingivitis and periodontitis, as well as premature tooth loss.
+This causes plaque and tartar buildup.
+If untreated, overtime this can result in periodontal disease such as gingivitis and periodontitis, as well as premature tooth loss.

-Keeping your Chihuahua’s teeth clean by daily brushing and regular dental check-ups are essential.
+Keep your Chihuahua’s teeth clean by daily brushing and regular dental check-ups.
 Also avoid snacks rich in starch and sugar.

 Hypoglycemia, which is a state of abnormally low blood sugar, is one of the most common Chihuahua health problems.
-Hypoglycemia can cause problems to the nervous system, resulting in seizures and even coma.
+This can cause problems to the nervous system, resulting in seizures and even coma.

 A hypoglycemic attack may happen without much warning.
 Sometimes, a dog with low blood sugar level may show signs of lethargy, weakness, restlessness, and tremors.

-The typical sign of this problem is a goose-honk cough, sometimes accompanied by gagging and harsh breathing, and made worse by stress and exertion.
+The typical sign of this problem is a goose-honk cough, sometimes with gagging and harsh breathing.
+The symptoms are made worse by stress and exertion.
 Coughing may also occur when the dog eats or drinks.

 In severe cases, surgery may be necessary.
-It is advisable to use a harness (not collar) on a chihuahua so that the dog’s throat and airway can be protected.
+It is advisable to use a harness (not collar) on a chihuahua to protect the dog’s throat and airway.

 Chronic Valvular Disease